RaghavMadan/raghavmadan.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the Biomedical and Health Informatics Department at University of Washington, advised by [Prof. John Gennari](http://faculty.washington.edu/gennari/) and [Dr. Paul Crane](https://depts.washington.edu/mbwc/about/profile/paul-crane).
-My research is focussed on developing machine learning models to detect cognitive decline.
+I am a Neuroinformatics researcher, pursuing a PhD in Biomedical and Health Informatics from University of Washington, advised by [Prof. John Gennari](http://faculty.washington.edu/gennari/) and [Dr. Paul Crane](https://depts.washington.edu/mbwc/about/profile/paul-crane).
+My current research is focussed on developing spatial models to predict the spread of neuropathological protein aggregates linked with neurodegeneration in Alzheimer's disease and related disorders.

 Education
 ======